7 involved in cow slaughtering arrested in Ghaziabad | Law-Order

 All the seven accused sustained bullet injuries on their legs, he said.

-Police seized the remains of three slaughtered cows, seven countrymade pistols, seven empty cartridges, five cleaver knives, and two axes from the accused.
+Police seized remains of three slaughtered cows, seven countrymade pistols, seven empty cartridges, five cleaver knives and two axes from the accused.

-"Samples of the slaughtered cows have been sent for testing and the carcasses have been disposed of under the supervision of a veterinary doctor," SSP Kumar added.
+"Samples of the slaughtered cows have been sent for testing and the carcasses have been disposed off under the supervision of a veterinary doctor," SSP Kumar added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)